xieyuheng/inner/books/boundaries-as-types/src/00-intro.md

-can be viewed topologically as vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. a 2-dimensional cell-complex.
+can be viewed topologically as vertexes, edges and faces, where edges are the generators, faces are the relations between generators, i.e. a 2-dimensional cell complex.

 And the reverse is also true,
-given a 2-dimensional cell-complex, one can view it as a groupoid.
+given a 2-dimensional cell complex, one can view it as a groupoid.

-If a 2-dimensional cell-complex is a manifold, we can transform it into an equivalent cell-complex which is built from a fundamental polygon, and the study of such groupoid can be reduce to the study of fundamental group of fundamental polygon.
+If a 2-dimensional cell complex is a manifold, we can transform it into an equivalent cell complex which is built from a fundamental polygon, and the study of such groupoid can be reduce to the study of fundamental group of fundamental polygon.